 ACTS Seminaries Institute for Christian Apologetics Overview

 A highly important benefit of studying apologetics at ACTS is that personal faith is encouraged and strengthened.
 Students explore and research thoughtful, biblically sound responses to their own questions as well as issues raised by other writers, thinkers, skeptics, and classmates.
-Additionally:
+Additionally through the study of apologetics at ACTS, you will have the opportunity to:

 - Develop the ability to competently address key concerns in culture with which Christians and non-Christians alike wrestle.

-- Interact with and research contemporary ethical and philosophical issues within the context of biblical, systematic and historical theology.
+- Research and engage with contemporary ethical and philosophical issues within the context of Christian worldview.

 - Sharpen your skills in articulating and defending Christian faith while deepening your understanding of the theological disciplines.